-- (1) (1) An agreement shall not be terminated by an employer by reason of - (a) a worker's race, colour, national extraction, social origin, pregnancy, religion, political opinion, sex, sexual orientation, HIV status, marital status or family responsibilities; - (b) (b) a worker's absence from work during maternity leave; - (c) (c) a worker's temporary absence from work because of injury or sickness duly notified to the employer and certified by a medical practitioner; - (d) (d)a worker becoming or being a member of a trade union, seeking or holding of trade union office, or participating in trade union activities outside working hours or, with the consent of the employer, within working hours; - (e) the worker's filing in good faith of a complaint, or participating in proceedings against an employer involving alleged breach of any terms and conditions of employment; - (f) (f) a worker's exercise of any of the rights provided for in this Act or other enactment, or in such agreement, or collective agreement or award. - (2) No employer shall terminate a worker's agreement - (a) for reasons related to the worker's misconduct, unless - - (i) he cannot in good faith take any other course of action; - (ii) the worker has been afforded an opportunity to answer any charge made against him in relation to his misconduct;
+- (1) An agreement shall not be terminated by an employer by reason of - (a) a worker's race, colour, caste, national extraction, social origin, pregnancy, religion, political opinion, sex, sexual orientation, HIV status, marital status or family responsibilities; - (b) a worker's absence from work during maternity leave; - (c) a worker's temporary absence from work because of injury or sickness duly notified to the employer and certified by a medical practitioner; - (d) a worker becoming or being a member of a trade union, seeking or holding of trade union office, or participating in trade union activities outside working hours or, with the consent of the employer, within working hours; - (e) the worker's filing in good faith of a complaint, or participating in proceedings against an employer involving alleged breach of any terms and conditions of employment; - (f) a worker's exercise of any of the rights provided for in this Act or other enactment, or in such agreement, or collective agreement or award. - (2) No employer shall terminate a worker's agreement - (a) for reasons related to the worker's misconduct, unless - (i) he cannot in good faith take any other course of action;

-- (iii) he has within, 10 days of the day on which he becomes aware of the misconduct, notified the worker of the charge made against the worker; - (iv) the worker has been given at least 5 working days' notice to answer any charge made against him; and - (v) the termination is effected not later than 7 days after the worker has answered the charge made against him, or where the charge is subject of an oral hearing, after the completion of such hearing; - (b) unless, where an alleged misconduct is the subject of criminal proceedings - - (i) the employer has afforded the worker an opportunity to answer any charge made against him in relation to his misconduct; - (ii) he has, within 10 days of the day on which he becomes aware of the conviction of the worker by the Court of first instance, notified the worker of the charge made against the worker; - (iii) the worker has been given at least 5 working days notice to answer the charge made against him; and - (iv) the termination is effected not later than 7 days after the worker has answered the charge made against him, or where the charge is subject of an oral hearing, after the completion of such hearing; - (c) in cases not covered by paragraphs (a) and (b), unless the termination is effected within 7 days from the day the employer becomes aware of the misconduct.

-- (3) No employer shall terminate a worker's agreement for reasons related to the worker's poor performance, unless - (a) (a)he cannot in good faith take any other course of action; - (b) (b) the worker has been afforded an opportunity to answer any charge made against him related to his alleged poor performance; - (c) (c) the worker has been given at least 5 working days' notice to answer any charge made against him; and - (d) (d) the termination is effected not later than 7 days after the worker has answered the charge made against him, or where the charge is subject of an oral hearing, after the completion of such hearing. - (4) Where the opportunity afforded to a worker to answer any charge made against him under subsection 2(a)(ii), 2(b)(i) or 3(b) is the subject of an oral hearing, he may have the assistance of - (a) a representative of his trade union or his legal representative; or - (b) an officer, where he is not assisted as specified in paragraph (a). - (5) Any written statement acknowledging guilt by a worker obtained at the instance of his employer shall not be admissible in evidence before any authority or any court. - (6) Where an employer suspends a worker pending the outcome of disciplinary proceedings against the worker on account of the worker's misconduct or poor performance - - (a) (a) any period of such suspension shall be on full pay;
+- (ii) the worker has been afforded an opportunity to answer any charge made against him in relation to his misconduct; - (iii) he has within, 10 days of the day on which he becomes aware of the misconduct, notified the worker of the charge made against the worker; - (iv) the worker has been given at least 7 days' notice to answer any charge made against him; and - (v) the termination is effected not later than 7 days after the worker has answered the charge made against him, or where the charge is subject of an oral hearing, after the completion of such hearing; - (b) unless, where an alleged misconduct is the subject of criminal proceedings - - (i) the employer has afforded the worker an opportunity to answer any charge made against him in relation to his misconduct; - (ii) he has, within 10 days of the day on which he becomes aware of the conviction of the worker by the Court of first instance, notified the worker of the charge made against the worker; - (iii) the worker has been given at least 7 days' notice to answer the charge made against him; and - (iv) the termination is effected not later than 7 days after the worker has answered the charge made against him, or where the charge is subject of an oral hearing, after the completion of such hearing; - (c) in cases not covered by paragraphs (a) and (b), unless the termination is effected within 7 days from the day the employer becomes aware of the misconduct. - (3) No employer shall terminate a worker's agreement for reasons related to the worker's poor performance, unless - (a) he cannot in good faith take any other course of action; - (b) the worker has been afforded an opportunity to answer any charge made against him related to his alleged poor performance; - (c) the worker has been given at least 7days' notice to answer any charge made against him; and - (d) the termination is effected not later than 7 days after the worker has answered the charge made against him, or where the charge is subject of an oral hearing, after the completion of such hearing.